Ruben A. Valdez: Colorado House of Representatives

 Ben Klein, a six-term member of the Colorado House of Representatives from the 2nd district, chose to seek election to the Colorado Senate in 1970.
 Valdez won the Democratic nomination and defeated Republican nominee James Maestas and Raza Unida nominee Brian Sanchez.
 He defeated Republican nominees Silas Valdez in 1972, Helen Montoya in 1974, and Kenny Plumb in 1976.

 On November 18, 1972, Valdez was selected as caucus chair.
 The Democrats gained control of the state house in 1974, and he defeated Charles DeMoulin in a 29 to 10 vote on November 21, 1974, to become speaker.
 He was the first Hispanic to serve as speaker and another one would not serve as speaker until Crisanta Duran in 2017.
 The Eagleton Institute of Politics named him as one of 50 outstanding state legislators in 1974.
 Valdez was an uncommitted delegate to the 1976 Democratic National Convention, but came to support Jerry Brown.
 After the Democrats lost their majority in the 1976 election Valdez defeated Bob Leon Kirscht to become minority leader on November 13.

 Governor Richard Lamm considered appointing Valdez as Colorado State Treasurer in 1977, but Valdez declined the offer.
-On November 22, 1977, he announced that he would seek the Democratic nomination for lieutenant governor in 1978, but lost to Nancy E. Dick, the only other candidate to receive enough support at the convention to appear on the ballot.
+On November 22, 1977, he announced that he would seek the Democratic nomination for lieutenant governor in 1978, but lost to Nancy Dick, the only other candidate to receive enough support at the convention to appear on the ballot.
 Kirscht was selected to succeed Valdez as minority leader.